Carolinian people: Typhoon devastation and Spanish era (1697–1899)

 The Spanish allowed them to keep their culture.

-During the mid-1800s Carolinians moved to Tamuning due to an 1849 typhoon which devastated their land.

-During this time they took over inter-island travel during the latter half of the 18th century and 19th century.
-They used a ship called banca to travel.
+During the mid-1800s, Carolinians moved to Tamuning due to an 1849 typhoon which devastated their land.
+They continued inter-island travel during the latter half of the 18th century and into the 19th century, using a ship called a banca.

-In 1865 265 Carolinians were transferred from the Carolines by Englishman George Johnston.
+In 1865, 265 Carolinians were transferred from the Carolines by Englishman George Johnston.
 He moved them to Pagan.

-In 1868 a powerful typhoon hit Arabwal causing massive damage.
-However, due to the high island resources the community and village were able to recover from it.
+In 1868, a powerful typhoon hit Arabwal, causing massive damage.
+However, with the island's abundance of resources, the community was able to recover from it.

+In 1876, the 700 Carolinians and Chamorros and 300 Europeans on Saipan had an issue with droughts which prevented them from growing food.
+Hunger was a great issue during this time.

 The Tanapag village was set up by some Refaluwasch who left Tinian island in 1879.

-By 1885 most of the desirable lands in the Northern Marianas were now under the control of the Carolinians.
+By 1885, most of the desirable lands in the Northern Marianas were now under the control of the Carolinians.

-Ten years later in 1889 Governor Olive had the Refaluwasch on Tinian relocate to Tanapag.
+In 1889, Governor Olive had the Refaluwasch on Tinian relocate to Tanapag, Saipan.

+In 1893 the Emperor of Germany William II acknowledged on a least one occasion the Carolinians and Chamorros helping people who escaped a shipwreck.
+This was the shipwreck of a German ship called T. H. Dennis.
+He gave gold crosses and awards.

+During the 1890s there was a court case concerning a Carolinian man named Ygajaran, who disappeared sometime in or before 1893.
+This case involved courts in the Marianas as well as the Philippines.

 German period (1899–1914)

 Spain sold the Northern Mariana Islands to Germany in 1899, after losing Guam to the United States in 1898.
 This area became known as the German Northern Marianas.
 This was the shortest period a country controlled this area.
-They didn't change the culture of the Carolinians a lot but did bring in new ways of schooling, bureaucracy, architecture, and administration.
+They had little impact on the culture of the Carolinians but did bring in new ways of schooling, bureaucracy, architecture, and administration.
 The legal system was transparent towards both Carolinians and Chamorros.

-Georg Fritz on 17 November 1899 became the first district officer of this area.
-He set up programs which brought the Carolinians and Chamorro people living on the islands together.
-In 1902 on the volcanic island Anatahan evidence of Carolinian huts were found by him.
-These were used Carolinian workers who until recently harvested copra.
+On 17 November 1899, Georg Fritz became the first district officer of this area.
+He set up programs which brought together the Carolinians and Chamorro people living on the islands.
+In 1902, on the volcanic island Anatahan, Fritz found evidence of Carolinian huts.
+These were used by Carolinian workers who harvested copra.

 Marriages between German settlers or colonial officers and Carolinians at Saipan occurred.
 The marriage did not allow for citizenship for either the Carolinian partner or children.
 This was the same for Chamorro people.

 Carolinians were peaceful towards the Germans.

-The population measurement in 1901 for these individuals are 772.
-The last population count the Germans did in 1914 recorded 1,109 of them.
+The Carolinian population in 1901 was 772.
+The last population count by the Germans in 1914 recorded a population of 1,109.

-Carolinians didn't own land during this time unlike the Chamorros living here.
+Unlike the Chamorros, Carolinians did not own land during this time.